SvelteKit on Vercel

 Learn more about Web Analytics

 You can see data about your project's Core Web Vitals performance in your dashboard on Vercel.
-Doing so will allow you to track your web application's loading speed, responsiveness, and visual stability so you can improve the overall user experience.
+Doing so will allow you to track your web application's loading speed, responsiveness, and visual stability so you can improve the user experience.

 See our Speed Insights docs to learn more.